-- 83.-(1) Where a prisoner is charged with an offence against discipline, the charge shall be laid as soon as possible and, save in exceptional circumstances, within 48 hours of the discovery of the offence. - (2) Every charge shall be inquired into by the Superintendent or, as the case may be, the adjudicator.

-- (3) Every charge shall be first inquired into not later, save in exceptional circumstances, than - (a) where it is inquired into by the Superintendent, the next day, not being a Sunday or public holiday, after it is laid; - (b) where it is referred to the adjudicator under regulation 84, 28 days after it is so referred. - (4) A prisoner who is to be charged with an offence against discipline may be kept apart from other prisoners pending the Superintendent's first inquiry or determination under regulation 84.
+- 83.-(1) Where a prisoner is charged with an offence against discipline, the charge shall be laid as soon as possible and, save in exceptional circumstances, within 48 hours of the discovery of the offence. - (1A) In the case of a prisoner (P) who escapes from lawful custody or fails to comply with the conditions imposed in an order or in a licence which require P to return to the prison at a specified time, discovery of the offence is the time P is returned to prison custody (\mathbf{a}) - (2) Every charge shall be inquired into by the Superintendent or, as the case may be, the adjudicator. - (3) Every Subject to regulation 89, every (b) charge shall be first inquired into not later, save in exceptional circumstances, than - (a) where it is inquired into by the Superintendent, the next day, not being a Sunday or public holiday, after it is laid; - (b) where it is referred to the adjudicator under regulation 84, 28 days after it is so referred. - (4) A prisoner who is to be charged with an offence against discipline may be kept apart from other prisoners pending the Superintendent's first inquiry or determination under regulation 84.